 Three Good Reasons to Own Precious Metals Now

-Investment experts have long-recommend portfolio diversification and that 10% to 20% (and sometimes more) of an investor's assets be devoted to tangible assets such as gold, silver and platinum bullion and bullion coins.
-That's prudent asset diversification strategy at any time.
-But in today's uncertain political and economic environment, there are many (and very sound) reasons to consider investing in precious metals now.
+Many investment experts have long recommended portfolio diversification and that 10% to 20% (and sometimes more) of an investor's assets be devoted to tangible assets such as gold, silver, platinum and palladium bullion and bullion coins.
+In today's uncertain political and economic environment, there are many (and very sound) reasons to consider investing in precious metals now.
 Here are three:

 Precious metals have been a solid hedge against a declining U.S. dollar

 The value of the U.S. Dollar declined more than 30% from 2001 through 2004, plunging 5% in just a few weeks.
 For a long list of reasons, including massive increases in U.S. government deficits totaling trillions of dollars, the cost of a prolonged war against terrorism and a massive trade imbalance, this trend may be just the beginning.
 This means U.S. Dollars could now be worth less and less every day.
 Which also means that investments pegged to the U.S. Dollar could be worth less and less every day.
 Gold, silver and platinum, though, are held and traded throughout the world...and their true value (that is, their purchasing power) is not solely or directly dependent on the falling fortunes of the U.S. Dollar.
 Precious metals, therefore, have often been a form of protection against a falling U.S. Dollar.
 As demonstrated during 2003 and 2004, as the value of the U.S. Dollar declined, gold and silver prices and the value of precious metals expressed in dollars increased.

 Precious metals have been a proven safe-haven in times of war, political strife and uncertainty